-- throughout the same one-year period the qualifying beneficiary must have been an officer or employee of that company (or an officer or employee of one or more members of the trading group)
+- throughout the same 1 year period the qualifying beneficiary must have been an officer or employee of that company (or an officer or employee of one or more members of the trading group)

 Disposal of assets (or interests in assets) used for the qualifying beneficiary’s business

 - the asset must have been used for the qualifying beneficiary’s business for at least 1 year ending within the 3 years up to the date of the trustees’ disposal of the asset